isaacs/path-scurry/README.md

 # path-walker

-Extremely high performant lowlevel utility for building tools that walk the file system, minimizing filesystem and path string munging operations to the greatest degree possible.
+Extremely high performant utility for building tools that read the file system, minimizing filesystem and path string munging operations to the greatest degree possible.

 ## Ugh, yet another file traversal thing on npm?